yardsale8/stat489_book/_sources/ReadingDataFromFiles/Exercises.rst

-            Using the text file ``studentdata.txt`` (shown in exercise 1) write a program that creates a new data table that contains the students names along with the minimum and maximum score for each student.
+            Using the text file ``studentdata.txt`` (shown in exercise 1) write a program that creates a new data table that contains the students' names along with the minimum and maximum score for each student.